-Insurance undertakings that are subject to a special supervision under Swiss Federal law are also exempt from supervision under the ISA (for example, certain registered social security institutions) (Article 2, paragraph 2b, ISA).
+Insurance undertakings that are subject to a special supervision under Swiss Federal law are also exempt from supervision under the ISA (for example, certain registered social security institutions) (Article 2, paragraph 2b, ISA), as are certain insurance co-operatives with a very limited scope of business (Article 2, paragraph 2d, ISA).
 FINMA can also apply a de minimis exemption in certain circumstances (Article 2, paragraph 3, ISA), though this is rarely used in practice.

 The exemptions (see above, Insurance/reinsurance providers) apply in a similar way to insurance intermediaries.
 Insurance intermediaries representing only the interests of a single insured person or entity (and any companies controlled by that person or entity) are also exempt from supervision (Article 2, paragraph 2c, ISA).